Charged Particle in an Electric Field

 where,

-- d is the perpendicular distance between the two parallel plates (m).
+- d is the perpendicular distance between parallel charged plates (m).

 The direction of the electric field always goes from the positively charged plate to the negatively charged plate, as shown below.